tubuliferous/lavaruins/README.md

 LavaRuins is a friendly interactive data visualizer for DESeq differential gene expression output files.

 Currently LavaRuins will read Excel and CSV input files, identified by file extension name (.csv or .xls*).
-The enforced file layout is exemplified below.
+The enforced column naming is exemplified below.
 Blue column names are currently required, and red column names are recommended but not currently required.
+The order of the columns doesn't matter.

 <img src="images/README_table.svg" width="800">